0liverFlow/0liverFlow/README.md

 **`Olivier Konaté (Cybersecurity Enthusiast/Content Creator)`**

-- 🔐 Olivier Konaté is passionate about cybersecurity and really enjoys learning and sharing his knowledge.
+- 🔐 Olivier Konaté is highly passionate about cybersecurity and really enjoys learning and sharing his knowledge.
 - 😊 Furthermore, he loves problems solving and process automation.
 - ❤️ His interests are Penetration Testing, Red Teaming, Digital Forensic, OSINT and Programming.
 - 👬 He is looking to collaborate with everyone who wants to build or break stuffs **ethically** 😁.